 • no active branch, subsidiary or other representative in the UK.

 If there is already a branch, subsidiary or other representative in the UK, employees must apply under the points-based system.

 Majority shareholders in the parent company are not eligible for entry as sole representatives.

-The applicant may be granted indefinite leave to remain if:
+The holder of a sole representative of an overseas business visa may be granted indefinite leave to remain if:

 • they have spent a continuous period of 5 years in the UK as a representative of an overseas business or in one of the predecessor categories of overseas media representative or sole representative;

-• they have met the requirements of a representative of an overseas business throughout the 5‑year period, which include:
+• they have met the requirements of a sole representative of an overseas business visa throughout the 5‑year period, which include:

 - being employed throughout the period, for example by providing P60s for the last 5 years and pay slips for the last 3 months;